About the Situation

-The project provides more than 450 orphans with access to quality primary and secondary education; to help improve orphanage management; to create jobs; and to build the capacity for in-house training of managerial staff.
+The project provides more than 450 orphans and poor children with access to quality primary and secondary education; to help improve orphanage management; to create jobs; and to build the capacity for in-house training of managerial staff.
 The efforts have been successful: living conditions have improved, the dropout rate has reduced, and teachers and staff have been trained on improved teaching methodology and child care.

 ORPHAN SUPPORT & SPONSORSHIP

 More than 200 families stand to benefit from this project, dedicated to providing clean water through the construction of a deep water well, a stone-made water tanker and the installation of 4,000 meters of water pipelines.
 This will also provide job opportunities for the local population.

 Islamic Relief donors from around the world helped give vital aid to the survivors of floods that swept through several provinces in Afghanistan in April 2014.
 The focus was on providing food, including wheat, beans, oil, salt, sugar and rise, to those most in need.

 WINTERIZATION ASSISTANCE 2014

 Tens of thousands across five provinces in Afghanistan benefited from a program that provided food and fuel to help them cope brutal winter weather.